LasithaAmarasinghe/Gender-and-age-prediction/README.md

 # Gender-&-Age-Prediction 👦👧👩‍🦳🧔

 This project uses OpenCV and deep learning models to detect faces in images and predict their age and gender.
-The results are displayed on the image and saved in a designated folder.

 ## Features ✨